Wfritz5/trainScheduler/README.md

 the frequency of the train is.. (ex 15 = 15 minutes).

-The application will then store all the information that was submitted to a Firebase Database, and calculate exactly how far the next train is, and will give a time frame on when that specific train that was inputted will show up.
+The application will then store all the information that was submitted to a Firebase Database, and calculate exactly how far the next train is, and will give a time frame on when that specific train that was inputted will show up based off the USER's current time.